Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

 \section{Creating a Synthetic Traffic Scenario}

-SUMO enables generating random road networks or converting OpenStreetMap (OSM) extracts to a specific format that can be used into SUMO, so to have a real-work representation of a road network.
-We will also focus on modeling synthetic traffic flow, which can generated from either existing information about real traffic or generated randomly.
+SUMO enables generating random road networks or converting OpenStreetMap (OSM) extracts to a specific format that can be used in SUMO, so to have a real-work representation of a road network.
+We will also focus on modeling synthetic traffic flow, which can be generated from either existing information about real traffic or generated randomly.
 Figure~\ref{fig:random_scenario_steps} shows the overall steps required to generate a synthetic traffic scenario using SUMO.
-Each step will be discussed in next sections.
+Each step will be discussed in the following sections.

 Following, we briefly describe the steps required to generate and simulate a traffic scenario: